woodward/color_palette/README.md

 # ColorPalette

-A library which brings additional named colors [via 8 bit ANSI color escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) into Elixir (in addition to the 16 standard named `IO.ANSI` colors, such as `:red`, `:blue`, `:cyan`, `:light_red`, `:light_blue`, `:light_cyan`, etc.) `ColorPalette` purposely only has minimal dependencies (in this case, just the `Jason` library).
+A library which brings additional named colors [via the 256 ANSI color escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) into Elixir (in addition to the 16 standard named `IO.ANSI` colors, such as `:red`, `:blue`, `:cyan`, `:light_red`, `:light_blue`, `:light_cyan`, etc.) `ColorPalette` purposely only has minimal dependencies (in this case, just the `Jason` library).